DevMohame20d/Expense-Tracker/README.md

 # Expense-Tracker

-​"A responsive web application for efficient daily expense tracking, built with HTML, CSS, and JavaScript.
-Focuses on data organization and user-friendly experience."
+A responsive web application designed for efficient daily expense tracking.
+Built using modern web technologies to ensure a seamless user experience.

+## Features
+- Record and manage daily expenses.
+- Data organization for better financial insights.
+- Responsive design for all devices.

+## Technologies
+- HTML5
+- CSS3
+- JavaScript

+## Usage
+This project is a personal initiative to solve everyday financial tracking challenges.